Fattorino/MicroEspSocket/README.md

-# ToroEspSocket
+# MicroEspSocket
 **All-in-one web-socket library for the ESP32**.

-ToroEspSocket is based on a modified version of [arduinoWebSockets](https://github.com/Links2004/arduinoWebSockets). \
+MicroEspSocket is based on a modified version of [arduinoWebSockets](https://github.com/Links2004/arduinoWebSockets). \
 The library manages both client ```TES_Client``` and server ```TES_Server```.
-> In the future I'll add support for the ESP8266.

 ## Features
 - Automatic management of connected clients